Northstar Line: Background

 The 2004 Minnesota Legislative session did not pass a bonding bill, which meant a lack of funds for initial project work.
 Some counties in the area and the Metropolitan Council came up with matching funds to allow funding from the United States federal government to continue.
 During the 2005 state legislative session, a bonding bill including $37.5 million of funding for the proposed project was passed.
 The bill was signed on April 11, 2005, by Governor Tim Pawlenty at the site of the Riverdale station in Coon Rapids.
 The 2006 state legislature, along with city, county and federal governments, provided funding to complete the corridor to Big Lake.

 Construction began on the maintenance facility near Big Lake station and on the Blue Line light rail extension in September 2007, before full funding for the line had been secured.
 On December 11, 2007, U.S. Deputy Secretary of Transportation Thomas Barrett met with Governor Pawlenty in Anoka County and officially signed a Full Funding Grant Agreement of $156.8 million, nearly half of the funding for the $317 million, 40 mi line from Minneapolis to Big Lake.
 The money enabled the release of an additional $97.5 million in state bonding money set aside for the project.

-The federal government paid $156.8 million, the state paid $98.6 million and the Anoka County Regional Rail Authority pledged $34.8 million.
+The federal government invested $156.8 million, the state paid $98.6 million and the Anoka County Regional Rail Authority pledged $34.8 million.
 The remaining partners were Sherburne County Regional Rail Authority ($8.2 million), Hennepin County Regional Rail Authority ($8 million), the Metropolitan Council ($5.9 million) and the Minnesota Twins ($2.6 million, for the station improvements under the new Target Field where the Minneapolis station was constructed).
 Of the $317 million total, $107.5 million went to paying BNSF for a perpetual easement for track rights and facilities along the line and to pay the BNSF employees that operate the trains.
 The operating budget for the first full year of service, 2010, was $16.8 million.